Addiction Medicine Programs

 Audience: Clinicians (prescribing MD, DO, NP, PA), nurses, social workers, pharmacists, behavioral health specialists, practice managers, and quality improvement specialists are encouraged to register.
 Primary care teams are highly encouraged to participate together including prescribers and other care team members.

-Sample topics: Health disparities, stigma, and structural factors affecting addiction care; Use of long-acting injectable buprenorphine; Harm reduction principles; How to address co-occurring mental health disorders; Pregnant patients and SUD; Palliative care and SUD
+Sample topics: Health disparities, stigma, and structural factors affecting addiction care; Use of long-acting injectable buprenorphine; How to address co-occurring mental health disorders; Pregnant patients and SUD; Palliative care and SUD.

 Schedule: 12 sessions.
 Wednesdays, 12:00 - 1:00 p.m., Pacific time, January 7 - April 1, 2026